-If you use all your META data fields properly, all the time, the impact of future changes to Search Engine Algorithms on the way your site figures in search results is likely to be reduced.
+If you use all your META data fields properly, all the time, the negative impact of future changes to Search Engine Algorithms on the way your site figures in search results is likely to be reduced.

 Sites (especially relatively new sites) tend to bounce up and down in the search results, as Google tries to assess the public reaction to your page.

 The page META description is what usually appears as a summary of the content of the page, immediately under the headline in the search results.

 If you don’t use this field Google will pick up a snippet of text from your page that it thinks is relevant and place that there instead.
 And what Google thinks should be there may not be particularly compelling.

 The keywords you use must be relevant to each page, not the site.
-(Except for the index (home) page).

 I’ve seen pages that have used up to 70 keywords, and they’ve not been focused.
 This is just a waste of the keyword META field and is likely to be considered spamming by the search engines.